 The Structure Browser has two modes: tree and table.
 When the Structure Browser is displayed as a portlet, it can be configured to display in either tree mode or table mode.
 Complete these steps in table mode.

 - 1. Select the faulty entity in the Hop View. - 2.
-In the Structure Browser table below the Hop View portlet, click the Show device information button or the Show device connectivity
+In the Structure Browser table below the Hop View portlet, click the Show device information button

 3. Find a faulty interface in one of two ways.